Relativistic configuration-interaction density functional theory: Nonaxial effects on nuclear $\beta\beta$ decay

-In summary, ReCD theory, i.e., the relativistic configuration-interaction density functional theory, which combines the advantages of the configuration-interaction shell model and the density functional theory, is developed for even-even and odd-odd nuclei.
-The ReCD theory treats nuclear spectroscopic properties, the $2\nu\beta\beta$ decay, and the $0\nu\beta\beta$ decay on the same footing.
-The low-lying energy spectra, $E2$ transition probabilities, and the $2\nu\beta\beta$-decay nuclear matrix element of $^{76}$Ge are well reproduced, which provide confidence for the prediction of nuclear matrix element of $0\nu\beta\beta$ decay.
-The inclusion of the triaxiality of $^{76}$Ge and $^{76}$Se increases slightly the nuclear matrix element of $2\nu\beta\beta$ decay while enhances that of $0\nu\beta\beta$ decay significantly by a factor around two.
-The present results highlight the importance of nuclear triaxial deformation for a better prediction of the $0\nu\beta\beta$-decay nuclear matrix element.
+In summary, the ReCD theory, which combines the advantages of the SM and the CDFT, is established.
+It allows a fully microscopic and self-consistent treatment of nuclear triaxiality and describes nuclear spectroscopic properties, $2\nu\beta\beta$ and $0\nu\beta\beta$ decays on the same footing.
+The spectroscopic properties and the $2\nu\beta\beta$-decay NME of $^{76}$Ge are well reproduced, which provide confidence for the prediction of the $0\nu\beta\beta$-decay NME.
+The effects of triaxiality on the NMEs are explored in a full model space for the first time.
+It is found that the inclusion of the triaxiality of $^{76}$Ge and $^{76}$Se enhances the NME of the $0\nu\beta\beta$ decay significantly by a factor around two and, thus, the predicted half-life would be reduced by a factor around four.
+The present results indicate that the goals of next-generation experiments searching for the $0\nu\beta\beta$ decay in $^{76}$Ge, namely boosting the decay half-life up to $10^{28}$ yr and reaching the normal hierarchy region of neutrino mass, can be achieved using less amount of the germanium.